yft22/sec-gate-oidc/docs/4-running_and_testing.md

 ## caching events

-afb-oidc-ext is an [afb-controller](/docs/en/master/developer-guides/controllerConfig.html) and may on event reception execute internal/external API.
-For external action you should use *--ws-client=xxx* to import the api within afb-oidc-ext context.
+afb-oidc-sgate is an [afb-controller](/docs/en/master/developer-guides/controllerConfig.html) and may on event reception execute internal/external API.
+For external action you should use *--ws-client=xxx* to import the api within afb-oidc-sgate context.
 Note that to execute an external API you also need corresponding privileges.
 ```json
   "events": [
     {